RichardOtter/RichardOtter.github.io/index.md

 Benefits-

- * Any query that you can write can be used to create a group.</li>
+ * Any query that you can write can be used to create a group.
- * Not limited to RM search capabilities.</li>
+ * Not limited to RM search capabilities.
  * Very fast.
-Double click an icon and it's done in 1 to 5 seconds.</li>
+Double click an icon and it's done in 1 to 5 seconds.

 New!  v1.1 released on 2023-12-31